How to Prepare for First Placement: Tips for Foster Parents

 Don't be afraid to ask for assistance!
 Many parents wish they had asked for help when they started fostering, and it's often one of the first pieces of advice they'll give you.
 Even if you think you can handle it yourself, saying "yes" when someone offers their help will take some of the load off of you.

-Plus, a child's mental health links to their parents'.
+Plus, a child's mental health is linked to their parents'.
 A recent study found that one in fourteen children who reported a parent having poor mental health were more likely to experience mental, emotional, or physical issues themselves.

 Taking care of your mental health is crucial as a parent.
 You need to be at your best to keep up with your kids, which means taking time for yourself and accepting help when offered.